Skip to content

 Established in 1998, the Cinema Museum in northern Spain is dedicated to cinema and the world of moving images.
 It was the first of its kind in Spain, and with an assortment of over 30,000 objects from the personal collection of Spanish filmmaker Tomàs Mallol, the museum is a popular location for tourists and film buffs.

-The museum was a passion project for Mallol, whose love of cinema at an early age inspired him to make his own short films, which were well received locally and internationally, and begin acquiring various important objects to the history of cinema, including early cameras.
+The museum was a passion project for Mallol, whose love of cinema at an early age inspired him to make his short films, which were well received locally and internationally, and acquire various vital objects to cinema history, including early cameras.
 Exhibited in chronological order, the Cinema Museum showcases “12,000 pieces, including instruments, accessories, photographs, engravings and paintings, along with 2000 posters and film publicity material, 800 books and magazines and 750 films in all formats”.

 The Cinema Museum has various permanent exhibitions that have proven popular with visitors.
-The museum takes visitors back to the early days of moving images arts, over 400 years old, with an emphasis on Chinese Shadow Puppet Theatre before moving to early cinema, showcasing artefacts such as camera obscuras and magic lanterns.
+The museum takes visitors back to the early days of moving image arts, over 400 years old.
+It emphasises Chinese Shadow Puppet Theatre before moving to early cinema, showcasing artefacts such as camera obscuras and magic lanterns.
 An entire floor is dedicated to the magicians and innovators of silent cinema, particularly the Lumière brothers and Georges Méliès, and the fast-paced technological evolution of the art.

-The museum also offers regular lectures, screening programmes, and educational workshops for students.
+The museum also offers regular lectures, screening programmes, and student educational workshops.

 Leave a comment